 It’s safe to say that we can all agree that Covid-19 has thrown the traditional office work life into complete disarray.
 Workplaces have closed with employees encouraged to work from home as much as they possibly can.
 Entire work practices have been moved online, from recruiting and inducting new recruits, to hosting weekly updates and team meetings.
-While the prospect of bringing new staff on-board during a pandemic might seem daunting and sometimes impossible, we have some helpful tips listed to help make the process as easy as possible.
+While the prospect of employee onboarding during a pandemic might seem daunting and sometimes impossible, we have some helpful tips listed to help make the process as easy as possible.

 If you are finding yourself in a position where you need employees to return to an office, it is essential to ensure both their and your safety.
 Putting in practices such as social distancing and limiting the numbers in an office at one time, will both go a long way.
 Giving the office a deep clean prior to members of your team returning, will provide comfort to the employees that the environment is safe to be in.
 Rather than running around with disinfectant yourself, outsource the job to a professional disinfection service, who can ensure that every nook and cranny of your office has been cleaned.
 Staggering the start and finishing times of your employees will also contribute towards a safe working environment, meaning that there won’t be loads of people trying to get in that elevator at once!